jgmortim/massdrop-ctrl-keymap/README.md

 ### L1 \ Function

-Holding down the `FN` key activates the function layer, which features the following functions brought in from the default keymap:
+Holding down the `FN` key activates the function layer, which features functions brought in from the default keymap as well as an additional OS toggle function:

 | Key | Function                                                                           |
 |-----|------------------------------------------------------------------------------------|